acenet-arc/ACENET_Summer_School_2023/index.md

 <h3>SSH client</h3>
 <p>
-  You must have an <a href="https://docs.computecanada.ca/wiki/SSH">SSH client</a> installed on your computer, and be able to connect to a Compute Canada cluster with it.
+  You must have an <a href="https://docs.computecanada.ca/wiki/SSH">SSH client</a> installed on your computer, and be able to connect to an Alliance cluster with it.
 </p>

 <!--